 Most customers are looking for a bargain, so it’s not unusual to hear questions like the above.
-If a customer complains about prices or missing sales, the pre-sales agent can offer a coupon to get the customer to make an immediate purchase.
+If a customer complains about prices or missing sales, you can offer a coupon to help get the customer to make a purchase.
 If giving a coupon is not feasible, inform the customer about upcoming sales.

-Alternatively, prove to the customer that the product is worth the price by explaining its unique selling points (USPs).
+If your brand doesn’t do sales, let shoppers know why your products are worth the price by explaining your unique selling points (USPs).
 You can also sway undecided prospects by offering free returns if the product falls short of their expectations.

 Doubts about product efficacy